awsdocs/amazon-transcribe-developer-guide/doc_source/create-med-vocab-text.md

 You can include spaces only for the values in the `IPA` and `DisplayAs` columns\.

 To create the text file of your custom vocabulary, place each word or phrase in your text file on a separate line\.
 Separate the columns with Tab characters\.
 Include spaces only for values in the `IPA` and `DisplayAs` columns\.
-Save the file with the extension `.txt` in an S3 bucket in the same AWS Region where you use Amazon Transcribe Medical to create your custom vocabulary\.
+Save the file with the extension `.txt` in an Amazon S3 bucket in the same AWS Region where you use Amazon Transcribe Medical to create your custom vocabulary\.

 If you edit your text file in Windows, make sure that your file is in `LF` format and not in `CRLF` format\.
 Otherwise, you will be unable to create your custom vocabulary\.
 Some text editors enable you to change the formatting with Find and Replace commands\.